msalaz03/ProjectClifford/README.md

 ## Software
 The software went through many revisions, currently all software is under a single node, 'servo2_pca9685' within the directory 'servo_driver'.
+This includes the various kinematic equations needed in order to move each leg.
+The ultrasonic sensor can also be found within this file to override a controller input if Clifford detects he is too close to an object.

+#### PS4 Joystick
+Using the left joystick, you can determine direction of movement (forward or backward).
+This is handled through flags that check the joy topic axes sign (-/+).
+Using the Joy topic callback we are able constantly update Clifford his relative position.
+Cliffords walking consist of 4-point leg motion.
+However the legs move in 2's, meaning front left and back right move together and then front right and back left move together.

+#### PS4 Buttons

+Various buttons are configured for the following.
+During this time it changes a flag so that clifford knows that he is no longer waiting for 'walk' commands.
+Additionally, for any third party expanders
+  - Lay down or stand tall.
+  - Lean side to side.
+  - Lean forward and backward.
+  - Reset to default stance.
+  - Shutdown Clifford.

 ## Kinematics
+- Pictures would be nice
+- Include design of gait.
+- include references here and also in references.

 ## Future Additions

-## Conclusion

 ## Bill of Materials